Foso/kotlinforeverything/docs/ios/debugging.md

 </p>

 ## Xcode
-You can select also debug your Kotlin Code inside of Xcode.
+You can also debug your Kotlin Code inside of Xcode.
 This is possible with a Xcode plugin developed by Touchlab

 1) See the installation instruction from https://github.com/touchlab/xcode-kotlin